CUSTOM JEWELLERY

 African Elephant Charm

-Another animal lover recently travelled to Africa, saw the African elephant in it's natural enviroment and commisioned a charm to commemorate the experience.
+One lover of wildlife animals recently travelled to Africa, saw the African elephant in it's natural enviroment and commisioned a charm to commemorate the experience.
 She wanted to include the trunk, specifically the 'fingers' at the end of the trunk - projecting out a bit, as well as the footprint.

 Turtle Track Ring

-This ring request was from a person who liked the custom ring showcasing 4 Australian animals - shown below - and wanted to do something similar with the Green Turtle track running around the whole ring.
-I love this idea, and the piece worked well although with a lot of drilling and fine piercing!
+This animal-themed jewellery request was from a wildlife enthusiast who wanted the track of the Green Turtle running around a ring band.
+I loved the idea, and the piece worked well (although with a lot of drilling and fine piercing!)
 Here are a few images showing the process and the finished piece.

 Rhino Footprint

-This custom rhino print is definitely on the list to add permanently to the collection!
+This custom rhino print is definitely on the list for me to add permanently to the collection!
+Requested by an animal lover with a special interest in African wildlife.

 This ring request was for 4 Australian animal footprints to be displayed on a simple band ring, with the prints recessed and enamelled in black.